Anas-Rabea/Data-Visualization-Travel-data/README.md

 # Data-Visualization-for-Travel-data
-Looking at the characteristics of flight delays and predict their arrival delay
+Looking at the characteristics of flight delays and communicate data findings(Insights).